 2. Flushing Pipes Before Winter

 Draining your home’s pipes before the cold weather hits is key to avoiding the unpleasant surprise of broken pipes.
 This is an especially important measure to take before leaving for vacation.
-You can find a full list of instructions here.

 3. Cleaning Behind and Underneath the Refrigerator